MJoergen/qnice_cpu/README.md

 The first step in the instruction decoding is to categorize the instuction depending on:
-* Is source operand valid?
+* Does the instruction have a source operand?
-* Is destination operand valid?
+* Does the instruction have a destination operand?
 * Is the source operand an immediate value, i.e. `@PC++`?
 * Is the destination operand an immediate value, i.e. `@PC++`?
 * Does instruction read from destination operand?